Counselling, Psychotherapy and supervision in Marsden near Huddersfield / Oldham and in Wilmslow, Cheshire with Neil Jordan

 In order to try to face these issues I work with clients and supervisees outside in the natural world as well as indoors.
-I work outdoors on Marsden Moor near Huddersfield.
+I work outdoors on Marsden Moor between Huddersfield and Oldham.
 When we work outside the natural world becomes a participant in the process alongside the client or supervisee and myself.
 When working in the outdoors the focus remains firmly on the issues that the client or supervisee wants to work on but I am also interested in our connection with the natural world and what we offer to nature and what it can offer to us in terms of our healing process.
 When working outdoors the focus is not on fitness so we can sit, stand or walk.
 For further details of outdoor therapy or supervision go to the page on Psychotherapy and Supervision in the Outdoors.
 I also run a range of therapeutic workshops focused on our connection with nature and our relationship with our own mortality (see workshops page for further details).
 When seeing psychotherapy clients in Wilmslow I don't work in the outdoors because of the difficulty in maintaining confidentiality in a more busy urban location.
 I always work indoors with couples.

 I am Registered as a Psychotherapist with the United Kingdom Council for Psychotherapy (UKCP) and I abide by their Code of Ethics.
 I am also trained in Psychodrama and person-centred counselling and am heavily influenced by the Gestalt model of psychotherapy.
 I am particularly interested in the moment to moment relationship between the client and myself and how this focus can be a catalyst to deep personal and interpersonal change.